antonioballesteros/testing-next-tmh-first-step/README.md

 - Under the card we should have something interesting to show
 - Implement some fallback when user is not correctly loaded
 - Implement loading state??

+### Test 3

+- Implement something to make the input static and always visible (when scrolling to see products)
+- Implement some fallback when products are not correctly loaded
+- Implement loading state??